Reconciling observed and simulated stellar halo masses: Introduction

 \section{Introduction}

-Recent advances in observational astronomy have begun to reveal the faint stellar halos surrounding Milky-Way-mass galaxies in integrated light \citep{md10,ds14,m16}.
-Cosmological simulations \citep{bj05,2007ApJ...666...20P,2008MNRAS.391...14D,font08,cooper10,font11,cooper13,pillepich14} have long predicted that a significant fraction of the light in these halos, especially at large distances from the main galaxy, should come from the remains of smaller galaxies that were accreted onto the main galaxy and tidally disrupted.
-This component, commonly referred to as the ``accreted stellar halo,'' is a reflection of the hierarchical nature of structure formation in a cold dark matter (CDM) universe.
-In the CDM picture, the process of hierarchical accretion ties the variation in stellar halo mass fraction to the accretion history of the host galaxy \citep{bj05,amorisco17} and in principle holds some of the few memories of the accretion process.
+Recent advances in observational astronomy have begun to reveal the faint stellar halos surrounding Milky-Way-mass galaxies in integrated light \citep{md10,2012arXiv1204.3082B,ds14,m16}.
+Cosmological simulations \citep{bj05,2007ApJ...666...20P,2008MNRAS.391...14D,font08,cooper10,font11,2013MNRAS.432.3391T,cooper13,pillepich14,2014MNRAS.439.3128T} have long predicted that a significant fraction of the light in these halos, especially at large distances from the main galaxy, should come from the remains of smaller galaxies that were accreted onto the main galaxy and tidally disrupted.
+Throughout this work we will refer to this component, which is a reflection of the hierarchical nature of structure formation in a cold dark matter (CDM) universe, as the ``accreted stellar component.''
+In the CDM picture, the process of hierarchical accretion thus ties the variation in the mass fraction of accreted stars to the accretion history of the host galaxy \citep{bj05,2012MNRAS.420..255T,2013MNRAS.432.3391T,2016MNRAS.458.2371R,amorisco17}.
+In principle, this component holds some of the few memories of the accretion process.
 Identifying regions of galaxies that are primarily made up of accreted material is thus the first step toward testing these predictions.